• Skip to primary navigation

 While both come from the strip loin, strip steak is typically a thicker cut while New York Strip is thinner with a larger fat cap.

-Another factor to think about is flavor profile; Strip Steak tends to be more tender and juicy while New York Strip has a stronger beefy flavor.
+Another factor to think about is flavor; Strip Steak is usually more tender and juicy while New York Strip has a stronger beefy flavor.

 Finally, price may play a role as well, with New York Strip generally costing less than traditional strip steak options.